Friday, June 29, 2007

 We had a nice little breakfast at a local diner.
 Unbeknownst to Ron, we had wrapped and packed a couple presents for him we took in for him to open, or for Orion to open as was more the case.
 Unfortunately, I woke up with a horrible toothache.
 It had actually started bothering me the night before enough that I took some pain pills in the night.
 I only had a few with me, so I went down to a market to buy some more.
 I found the most awesome little natural fruit snacks that were kindof like fruit leather, but thicker.
 I wish I could find them back home.

+I know this picture doesn't look like much, but this is a fairly famous chunk of rock.
+It is just outisde Squamish and is the second largest monolith in the world after Gibraltar!
 So the Sea to Sky Highway goes up to Whistler, where the Winter Olympics are going to be in 2010.
 We feel very lucky we were traveling on the weekend, although it looks like alot of the work is being done at night.
 We had to include some of the roadwork pictures because this task is almost unimaginable.
 They are widening the highway, which means blasting out huge sections of rock and literally building out new walls that are basically cliffs.
 It looks like a war zone!

 We tried to explain the idea of a walking stick to him.
 How silly of us.